Turns out the assistant city manager is going to have to twist in the wind a little longer before enjoying his elevation.

 We need a deliberate, well-publicized campaign to recruit a new manager.
 And the process of selection must include extensive consultation with the community.
 To do otherwise is not only arrogant and irresponsible, but stupid.
 It will only lead to further trouble down the line.

 At a recent council meeting, citizens described some of the qualities they'd like to see in a city manager.
-Ted Winterer from the Ocean Park neighborhood association said o'connor: why is this woman smiling?the new city manager should be “responsive and sensitive to community concerns and have a willingness to meet annually with neighborhood organizations and other local stakeholders.”
+Ted Winterer from the Ocean Park neighborhood association said the new city manager should be “responsive and sensitive to community concerns and have a willingness to meet annually with neighborhood organizations and other local stakeholders.”
 Santa Monicans for Renters’ Rights co-chair Denny Zane suggested the new manager should be “comfortable with a range of political philosophies, but at the same time share important community priorities.”
 He also argued that the new manager should “not see their career success as tied to planning some big development projects or tied to the fiscal health of the community but have a broader range of concerns.”

 Winterer also insisted that the three or four finalists for the job should be asked to meet with the neighborhood organizations so that the latter could advise the council on which finalist should be hired.